Louis Pierre Vieillot

-Louis Pierre Vieillot (/fr/; 10 May 1748, Yvetot – 24 August 1830, Sotteville-lès-Rouen) was a French ornithologist.
+Louis Pierre Vieillot (/fr/; 10 May 1748 – 24 August 1830) was a French ornithologist.
 (Note: Vieillot's year and place of death are frequently given as "1831 in Rouen".
 This error goes back to René Lessons' obituary from 1831.
 However, the sentence M. Vieillot, le doyen des ornithologistes, vient de mourir à Rouen. says nothing about the actual year of death.
 The official record of his death clearly shows 24 August 1830 at Sotteville-lès-Rouen.
-The entry is from August 25, but according to the entry, he died a day earlier at 5 o'clock in the afternoon.
+The entry is from 25 August, but according to the entry, he died a day earlier at 5 o'clock in the afternoon.
 Louis Jean Pierre Vieillot is also often found as a name.
 This is probably due to Howard Saunders, who may have conflated him with Jean Baptiste Audebert in the preface to the 1883 reprint of Vieillot's Analyse d'une nouvelle ornithologie élémentaire, the earliest source in which it has been found.)

-Vieillot is the author of the first scientific descriptions and Linnaean names of a number of birds, including species he collected himself in the West Indies and North America and South American species discovered but not formally named by Félix de Azara and his translator Sonnini de Manoncourt.
+Vieillot is the author of the first scientific descriptions and Linnaean names of a number of birds, including species he collected himself in the West Indies, as well as North American and South American species discovered but not formally named by Félix de Azara and his translator Sonnini de Manoncourt.
 He was among the first ornithologists to study changes in plumage and one of the first to study live birds.
 At least 88 of the genera erected by Vieillot are still in use.

 Biography

 Vieillot was born in Yvetot.
 He represented his family's business interests in Saint-Domingue (Haiti) on Hispaniola, but fled to the United States during the Haitian rebellions that followed the French Revolution.
 On Buffon's advice, he collected material for the Histoire naturelle des oiseaux de l'Amérique Septentrionale, the first two volumes of which were published in France beginning in 1807.

 Vieillot returned to France for the last time in 1798, where the position created for him at the Bulletin des Lois left him sufficient leisure to continue his natural history studies.
 Following the death of Jean Baptiste Audebert, Vieillot saw the two parts of the "Oiseaux dorés" through to completion in 1802; his own Histoire naturelle des plus beaux oiseaux chanteurs de la zone torride appeared in 1806.

 Vieillot's Analyse d'une nouvelle Ornithologie Elémentaire (1816) set out a new system of ornithological classification, which he applied with slight modifications in his contributions to the Nouveau dictionnaire d'histoire naturelle (1816–1819).
-There was bitter rivalry between the leading ornithologists and the classification introduced by Vieillot was strongly criticized by Coenraad Temminck in a pamphlet published in 1817.
+Bitter rivalries existed between the leading ornithologists, and the classification introduced by Vieillot was strongly criticized by Coenraad Temminck in a pamphlet published in 1817.
 In 1820, Vieillot undertook the continuation of the Tableau encyclopédique et méthodique, commenced by Pierre Joseph Bonnaterre in 1790.
 He also published an Ornithologie française (1823–1830).